Skip to content

 AT A GLANCE

 China has integrated AI across its criminal justice system, spanning law enforcement, prosecution, courts, and defence.
 It is an early adopter among States, having used AI in its criminal judicial system since 2006.
 In terms of law enforcement, The Supreme People’s Court has that declared by the end of 2025, every court will be using AI tools to support judicial functions, and by 2030, AI will be fully embedded in the judicial process.
-Kunpeng AI Police Team deploys hundreds of AI models for fraud detection, crime prevention, and case investigation, while systems such as IJOP in Xinjiang and Zhejiang's Police Cloud drive predictive policing.
-Nationwide projects such as Skynet and Sharp Eyes combine facial recognition and participatory surveillance, with private firms like Hikvision running key infrastructures.
-Prosecutors use tools like Fiscal AI systems in Anhui for dossier review, drafting, and inconsistency detection, and platforms like Xiao Baogong for sentencing recommendations.
-Courts employ the 206 System and similar platforms to analyse facts, standardise evidence checks, and propose sentencing ranges, while smart courts initiatives digitise filings and case management.
-Defence lawyers use tools such as Fa Xiaotao for case research and outcome prediction.
-Training remains fragmented, but AI is consistently framed as an aid to efficiency, not a replacement for judicial discretion.
+Kunpeng Team deploys hundreds of AI models for fraud detection, crime prevention, and case investigation, while systems such as IJOP in Xinjiang and Zhejiang's Police Cloud drive predictive policing.
+Nationwide projects such as Skynet and Sharp Eyes combine facial recognition and participatory surveillance, with private firms like Hikvision operating key infrastructures.
+Prosecutors use tools like Fiscal AI systems in Anhui for dossier review, drafting, and inconsistency detection, and platforms like Little Judge Bao for sentencing recommendations, as well as platforms to ascertain victims eligible for judicial financial assistance.
+Courts employ the 206 System and similar platforms to analyse facts, standardise evidence checks, and propose sentencing ranges, while the Judicial Knowledge Services Platform and related systems digitise filings and case management.
+Defence lawyers use the 12368 Intelligent Voice System to make enquiries about case information, and tools such as Fa Xiaotao for case research and outcome prediction.
+Victims have access to specialised AI systems.
+Training remains fragmented with emerging coverage of issues such as deepfakes AI is consistently framed as an aid to efficiency, not a replacement for judicial discretion.

-The latter is also reaffirmed in the Supreme People’s Court “Opinions on Regulating and Strengthening the Applications of AI in Judicial Fields” - the principal guidance on the use of AI within the judiciary as of August 2025.
+The latter is also reaffirmed in the Supreme People’s Court ‘Opinions on Regulating and Strengthening the Applications of AI in Judicial Fields’ - the principal guidance on the use of AI within the judiciary as at March 2026.
 In addition, AI-related regulations and policies that are not specific to criminal proceedings, as well as existing laws – such as criminal procedure rules and data protection legislation – also apply or offer guidance on the use of AI in criminal proceedings or courts, more broadly.
+There is, however, a perceived need for AI-related reform in criminal procedure.
+At the local level, Shanghai has issued the Guidelines on the Collection and Review of Electronic Data in Criminal Cases Involving Generative Artificial Intelligence, which is widely regarded as constructive efforts to address emerging challenges in the collection and review of evidence in generative AI-related crimes.

 USE